AashimaFathima/rag-comparative-evidence-engine/README.md

 ### Why this model was chosen
 - Designed specifically for **information retrieval**
 - Strong performance on semantic similarity tasks
-- Lightweight compared to larger embedding models

-### Performance Characteristics
-- Embeddings are computed **locally at runtime**
-- Processing time increases linearly with:
-  - Number of uploaded PDFs
-  - Number of extracted text chunks
-- Multi-document queries (2–3 PDFs) take longer due to:
-  - Re-embedding of additional chunks
-  - Increased retrieval and ranking comparisons

 ### Design Tradeoff
-This project intentionally prioritizes **retrieval accuracy and evidence faithfulness** over raw speed.
+- This project intentionally prioritizes **retrieval accuracy and evidence faithfulness** over raw speed.
+- Latency is driven by a multi-stage, evidence-grounded design involving multiple LLM calls per query to ensure domain-agnostic claim extraction, validation, and ranking.

 ## 🔒 Environment Variables